What is Rheumatoid Arthritis?

 Rheumatoid Arthritis causes inflammation in the synovium (covering the joint, which produces a small amount of synovial fluid that nourishes the cartilage and lubricates the joint).
 A build-up of fluid and cells causes inflammation in the synovium.
 This results in red and swollen joints that produce extra fluid and pain.

 Your joint hurts for two reasons:

 - Your nerve endings are irritated by the chemicals produced by the inflammation.

 - The swelling stretches the capsule in your joint.

-When the inflammation goes down, the capsule remains stretched and can’t hold your joint in its proper position.
-This can make your joint unstable, and it can move into unusual or deformed positions over time.
+When the inflammation reduces, the capsule remains stretched and can’t hold your joint properly.
+This can make your joints unstable and move into unusual or deformed positions over time.

 What are the Symptoms of Rheumatoid Arthritis?

-Rheumatoid Arthritis varies from one person to another, but it usually starts quite slowly.
+Rheumatoid Arthritis varies from person to person, but it usually starts quite slowly.
 Symptoms tend to come and go.
 You may also have flare-ups when your symptoms become worse than usual.

 Common symptoms of Rheumatoid Arthritis include: